MI2011 - Microbial Diversity

 - describe the basic principles which regulate the activities and account for the behaviour

 of microorganisms and parasites;

 - outline the basic concepts which are fundamental to understanding the usefulness of

-- safely manipulate microbes in the laboratory, be skilled in the basic techniques used
+- safely manipulate microbes in the laboratory and be skilled in the basic techniques

-- understand and illustrate the fundamental aspects of the immune response;
+- understand the fundamental aspects of the immune response.

 ||BM1000 or BZ1001